We live in a time where, if you want people to recognize you, your products or services, you have to start the process of brand building.

 Moreover, you should know what you want others to know about you.
-Or, with other words, where do you want to go.
+Or, in other words, where do you want to go.

 For example, if you know that you invest at least 8 to 10 hours a week in training for your next tennis tourney and you want people to know this because you want to inspire others to practice tennis (or at least to practice a sport) then you should set yourself specific actions to help others know more about your tennis activity.